-As of June 30, 2018, across all asset classes, the System held two securities with a market value over 5.0% of the System's fiduciary net position.
-The security, BlackRock MSCI ACWI Minimum Volatility Index, had a fair value of \$219 million, representing 7.3% of the System's portfolio as of June 30, 2018.
-In addition, the BlackRock ACWI Index had a fair market value of \$224 million, representing 7.5% of the System's portfolio as of June 30, 2018.
-These two investments also exceeded the 5% threshold last year.
+As of June 30, 2019, across all asset classes, the System held one security with a market value over 5.0% of the System's fiduciary net position.
+The security, BlackRock MSCI ACWI Minimum Volatility Index, had a fair value of \$249 million, representing 8.1% of the System's portfolio as of June 30, 2019.
+This investment also exceeded the 5% threshold last year.